VirtoCommerce/vc-docs/platform/developer-guide/docs/Fundamentals/Notifications/registering-new-notification-type.md

 }
 ```

-## Registration in Notification Registry
+## Registration in notification registry

 Register your `SampleEmailNotification` in the notification registry: